Take a tour

 Pupils referred to the Becton Hospital and Outreach Team must be ‘medically unfit’ to attend mainstream school, either as a result of issues relating to illness, or as a result of issues relating to mental health.

-If this is the case, the Local Authority requires a letter from a Medical Consultant which:
+If this is the case, the Local Authority requires a letter and referral from a Medical Practitioner which:

 - States that the child is medically unfit to attend school

 - Gives an indication of how long the child will be medically unfit to attend school

 - Gives details of the current support provided by the LA's Inclusion and Attendance Team